gambimar/BioMAC-Sim-Toolbox/paper.md

 # Statement of Need
-Movements of humans and other animals are extremely versatile, while our efficiency is unmatched by human-made machines, even though humans seem to have inaccurate and inefficient controllers.
+Movements of humans and other animals are extremely versatile, while our efficiency is unmatched by human-made machines, even though humans seemingly have inaccurate and inefficient controllers.
 Therefore, a better understanding of human movement can have a large impact for persons with movement disabilities, sports performance optimization, and design of human-made devices.
 Movement simulations are a key tool for creating this understanding.
 On the one hand, we can use so-called predictive simulations [@ackermann:2010; @falisse:2019;@koelewijn:2018] to investigate unseen movements by replicating the optimization in the central nervous system [@zarrugh:1974] in a computer optimization.
 Such simulations can help us decipher fundamentals of movement in humans and other animals.